 Delayed Healing- Wound disruption or delayed wound healing is possible.
-Some areas of the neck and behind the ear may not heal normally and may take a long time to heal.
-Areas of skin may die.
-This may require frequent dressing changes or further surgery to remove the non-healed tissue.
+Depending on the type of surgery performed, there may be a prolonged time until swelling, and soreness improve following surgery.
 Smokers have a greater risk of skin loss and wound healing complications.